 The Specialized Purgatory GRID is a rock-solid and predictable tire is best-suited for duties on the rear wheel.
 When mated with an aggressive front tire, this is a reasonably fast-rolling option with decent braking bite and a casing that is tough enough for daily trail riding.
 The Purgatory is a reasonably light rear tire coming in at 964 grams in the 29 x 2.6-inch width.
 This is quite notable as this is significantly lighter than some of our favorite rear tires in the same size.
 The GRID compound is fine, but doesn't feel as substantial as the trail casings from some other manufacturers.
 This is the classic trade-off…lighter tire with thinner casing or heavier tire with more protection.
-Still, the Purgatory is a solid tire, especially for those who aren't charging around on rocky terrain.
-At $60, it also boasts an impressive price tag that is significantly lower than some of the top tire brands.
+Still, the Purgatory is a solid performer, and it is offered at a very competitive price.

 Specialized Purgatory GRID Review